canopas/canopas-website/README.md

 Source code repository of [Canopas Software Website](https://canopas.com).

 We intend to keep this open source.
 Plan is to keep the repository up to date with latest technologies and best practices.

 ## Requirements

 - Node18
 - Go 1.17

+### Note :
+- We have used SSR(Server Side Rendering) in website to improve performance.
+Server will render UI in `<!--app-html-->` part of `vue-frontend/index.html`.
+Due to this,  reformating of `index.html` can cause UI breaking.

 ## To run front-end